NCL Home > Documentation > Manuals > Reference

 NCL offers read and write access to existing NetCDF files as well as the ability to create NetCDF files from scratch.
 Nearly all the NetCDF features are supported by NCL because NCL's data model is patterned after NetCDF.

-As of version 4.3.1 or later, NCL provides beta-level support for "classic" mode NetCDF version 4.0 files.
+As of version 4.3.1 or later, NCL provides support for "classic" mode NetCDF version 4.0 files.
 These files are restricted to the same interface provided by earlier versions of NetCDF, but like all NetCDF 4 files, use HDF 5 for the underlying storage format.
-The main advantage of "classic" mode is that it allows access to the built-in data compression provided by HDF 5, which in many cases can dramatically reduce overall file sizes. (*)
+The main advantage of "classic" mode is that it allows access to the built-in data compression provided by HDF 5, which in many cases can dramatically reduce overall file sizes.

 The procedure filedimdef can be used to create file dimensions that are unlimited, and the procedure filevardef can be used to pre-define variables.
 Global file attributes can be written to NetCDF files by assigning attributes to the variable that references the file, in the same way that attributes are assigned to normal NCL variables.
 Doing this causes NCL to write the attribute into the file.